circonus/docs/content/caql/how-tos/howto_identify_top_cpu_consumers.md

+---
+title: How to Identify Top CPU Consumers
+weight: 60
+---
 # How to Identify Top CPU Consumers

 In this document we consider the following problem of identifying hosts or services that consume the most CPU resources.